 The Madison LakeWay

 Madison LakeWay will encompass 1.7 miles of shoreline and 17 acres of land along Lake Monona.
-The reimagined waterfront will become a welcoming destination for all Madison residents and visitors.
-It will reconnect Downtown Madison to Lake Monona, increase lake access, improve Lake Monona’s water quality and aquatic habitat, and recognize Lake Monona’s cultural history.
+The reimagined waterfront will be a welcoming destination for all Madison residents and visitors.
+It will connect Downtown and South Madison to Lake Monona, increase lake access, improve Lake Monona’s water quality and aquatic habitat, and celebrate Lake Monona’s cultural history.

 The Master Plan